liyapaul24/Team_Project_Online_Retail/README.md

 ### Revenue Metric

-We used SQL to clean the data":
+We used SQL to clean the data:
 1. Identify Duplicates: This is done by grouping all columns and counting occurrences, returning rows where the count is greater than 1 (duplicates).
 2. Create a Table with Unique Records: This step removes duplicates while retaining only unique records.
 3. Identify Missing Values: The query counts how many missing values exist in each column.